-EcoDes-DK15 covers the majority of Denmark's land area, including the island of Bornholm (approximate extent: 54.56 °N to 57.75 °N, 8.07 °E to 15.20 °E).
-The data is projected in ETRS89 UTM 32 N based on the GRS80 spheroid (EPSG: 25832).
+EcoDes-DK15 covers the majority of Denmark's land area, including the island of Bornholm (approximate extent: 54.56 to $57.75^{\circ}$ N, 8.07 to $15.20^{\circ}$ E).
+The data are projected in ETRS89 UTM 32N based on the GRS80 spheroid (EPSG: 25832).
 The data set is available as GeoTIFFs with 10 m grain size via a data repository on Zenodo (see Sect.
 6).
-For each descriptor the nation-wide data are split into 49673 raster tiles of 1 km x 1 km with a 10 m grain size based on 25-fold aggregations of the 0.4 m national grid of Denmark.
-A virtual raster mosaic (VRT) file is provided for each descriptor (except the point_source_counts, point_source_ids and point_source_proportion descriptors), and a file containing the tile footprint geometries can be used for geographical sub-setting of the data.
+For each descriptor the nationwide data are split into 49 673 raster tiles of $1 \text{ km} \times 1 \text{ km}$ with a 10 m grain size based on 25-fold aggregations of the 0.4 m national grid of Denmark.
+A virtual raster mosaic (VRT) file is provided for each descriptor (except the point\source\counts, point\source\ids and point\source\proportion descriptors), and a file containing the tile footprint geometries can be used for geographical subsetting of the data.
 We also provide masks for inland water and the sea.

 The final data set consists of just under 94 GB of data (compressed for download 16.8 GB).
-To reduce the size of the data set we converted numerical values from floating point precision to 16-bit integers where possible.
+To reduce the size of the data set we converted numerical values from floating point precision to 16 bit integers where possible.
 In some cases, this required us to stretch the values by a set factor to maintain information content beyond the decimal point.
 The descriptor conversion factors are available as a csv file provided with the data set and in Table 2.
-Missing data is denoted by a value of -9999 throughout the data set (NODATA-value).
+Missing data (NoData) is denoted by a value of -9999 throughout the data set.